gabrielesvelto/rustpi2/README.md

 ## Usage

 This script depends on having the usual dev tools installed: git, curl, etc. It doesn't try to check if they are installed.
-You've been warned ;)
+You've been warned!

 Run the `./build_toolchain.sh` command.
 It takes a single argument which is the path to the directory where the toolchain will be created.
 You need to have the permissions to create this directory.